Join the Signers of America's Founding Documents

 Add your name and become a signer of one of America's Founding Documents!

-To begin, select one of the founding documents below.
+1. Select one of the founding documents below

 Declaration of Independence

 On July 4, 1776, the Second Continental Congress adopted the Declaration of Independence.
 The document was engrossed on parchment and, one by one, 56 representatives from all 13 colonies signed it.

 The Constitutional Convention assembled in Philadelphia in 1787 to revise America's first constitution, the Articles of Confederation - but they decided to draft an entirely new frame of government.
 On September 17, 1787, thirty-eight delegates signed the new United States Constitution.

 2. Choose your penmanship style